LIQNFT/candy-shop/README.md

 Drawing inspiration from Project Serum’s mission to accelerate Solana’s on-chain trading infrastructure, Candy Shop aspires to do the same for the Solana NFT marketplace ecosystem.

 Candy Shop provides an easy to integrate marketplace protocol & toolset with a full suite of data endpoints and command APIs to help  users deliver a simplistic, seamless and efficient NFT marketplace experience.
+For different marketplace hosting options, please refer to [this doc](Market.md)

 Key features:
 * **Simple Integration.** Integrate marketplace features into your website easily with Candy Shop SDK - your marketplace could be fully operational within a few minutes.